dmytrobaida/dmytrobaida.github.io/content/cv.md

 * Implemented and covered with tests subsystem for creating reports for accountants

 **TSI/Ukrtelecom**,    Ukraine, Sep 2017 - Aug 2018
-* Created utility program for emulating phone calls which simplified development of new features and testing for testing engineers
+* Created utility program for emulating phone calls which simplified development of new features and testing

 ### Education